tim-moody/iiab-menu/README.md

 based on an html file that contains an array of the menu items to load.
 This file will usually be named index.html, but can have any name.

-The menu files nominally in /var/www/html/iiab-menu, but the index file can be anywhere as the path to supporting files is absolute.
+The menu files are nominally in /library/www/html/iiab-menu, but the index file can be anywhere as the path to supporting files is absolute.
 Several sample files are included in the samples directory.

 A menu item, a set of links to one piece of content such as the wikipedia, is defined by a 'menu-def' json file.
 There is a sample in the samples